cocrafts/book-of-one/part-one/chapter-0002.md

 "Three years as my student," the old man said softly, "and you still manage to surprise me, Kieron Frost."

 "How long have you been there?"
 Kieron asked, embarrassment mingling with relief at his master's appearance.
+The pendant at his chest had grown cool again, as if responding to Alfwyn's presence.

 "Long enough."
 Alfwyn moved to Kane's side, examining the wound with practiced eyes.
 "A Light Seal, as he said.
 Powerful magic, though they would never call it such."